Dinduks/vim-holylight/README.md

 ## How does it work?
-The plugin calls the *bin/holylight-checker* program in order to get the current ambiant light value.
+The plugin calls the *bin/holylight-checker* program in order to get the current ambient light value.
-Depending on the returned value it set `background`'s value to `light` or `dark`.
+Depending on the returned value it sets `background`'s value to `light` or `dark`.

 ## Customization
 If the setting that sets the background to light or dark doesn't suit you, you can